kteopiz/LeetCodeSolutionsTracker/README.md

 - Is Subsequence (Simple String)
 - Is Valid Anagram (Hashmaps for each String)
 - Valid Palindrome (String with Two Pointers)
+- Find the Index of the First Occurrence in a String (Fixed Length Sliding Window in String)

 ### Medium Questions